carprulez/portfolio/README.md

 # Personal Portfolio
 This is a collection of some small projects and experiments that I have worked on.
-The experiments are browser-based and were done in JavaScript using the website glitch.com, feel free to take a look around!
+The experiments are browser-based and were done with Javascript and p5.js using the browser-based code editor glitch.com.
+The projects were programmed in various programming languages and using various engines.
+All collaborators and details can be found on the respective pages.
+Feel free to take a look around!